MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 2. Using MUI's nifty `responsiveFontSizes` helper to do it for us! :champagne:

 For this example we will implement option 2 as it reduces the amount of custom code we need to maintain and defines all the font sizes for us for each breakpoint.
-[An interactive demo on how this functionality works can be found here](https://material-ui.com/customization/typography/#font-size)
+[An interactive demo on how this functionality works can be found here](https://material-ui.com/customization/typography/#font-size){:target="_blank" rel="noopener"}

 All we have to do is wrap our theme with their function.